Anticipation is a big part of the shopping experience.

 “Unboxing experience” refers to the use of creative, experiential packaging to create a memorable experience for customers when they open products that you’ve shipped to them (or wrapped up for curbside pickup!).

 A unique unboxing experience can replicate the anticipation and reward that customers are currently missing out on.
-Think of it as a form of experiential retail, except instead of your storefront, you’re delivering those experiences via COVID-friendly options like buy online, pickup in-store or local pickup and delivery.
+Think of it as a form of experiential retail, except instead of your storefront, you’re delivering those experiences via COVID-friendly options like buying online, pickup in-store, or local pickup and delivery.

 Still not sure if investing in unboxing experiences is worth it?

 Consider these benefits.

 Creating an unboxing experience allows retailers to accomplish several things.

 Without a doubt, opening any retail location takes incredible planning and execution.
 A storefront is the physical representation of your brand.
 But so is your packaging.
 The good news is you can offer experiential retail through unboxing without breaking the bank.

 Take Milk Bar as an example.
 A dessert shop turned internet sensation for its off-the-wall confections; Milk Bar has physical locations on the East and West Coast that have become tourist destinations.